KEGX

 KEGX (106.5 FM) is a radio station broadcasting a Classic rock format.
 Licensed to Richland, Washington, United States, the station serves the Tri-Cities area.
 In 2018, KEGX became part of Stephens Media Group.

 KEGX owners New Northwest Broadcasters in 2010 defaulted and this station along with the entire Tri-Cities, WA cluster went into receivership.
 KEGX (and the other stations) continued to operate in that arrangement until Townsquare media announced purchase of the frequency on December 1, 2010.
-In July 2011 the FCC blocked Townsquare's acquisition of the former New Northwest operation in Kennewick, including KEGX.
+In July 2011, the FCC blocked Townsquare's acquisition of the former New Northwest operation in Kennewick, including KEGX.

 On November 6, 2011, the Tri-city Herald reported that a Fargo, N.D., radio owner is paying more than $6 million to purchase 12 stations in the Tri-Cities and Yakima currently owned by New Northwest Broadcasters.
 Ingstad Radio Washington agreed to purchase — at a discount — more than $16 million in debt owed by Seattle-based New Northwest Broadcasters from a creditor, CIT Group.
 The Tri-Cities stations included in the sale are: KUJ-FM, a Top-40 hits station; KIOK-FM, a country station; KEGX-FM, a classic rock station; KTCR-AM, talk radio; KKSR-FM, a variety hits station; and KALE-AM, a FOX Sports affiliate.
-The Yakima stations are: KXDD-FM, a country station; KRSE-FM, a variety hits station; KJOX-AM, an ESPN affiliate; KARY-FM, an oldies station; KBBO-AM, a news radio station and KHHK-FM, a contemporary hit music station.
+The Yakima stations are: KXDD-FM, a country station; KRSE-FM, a variety hits station; KJOX-AM, an ESPN affiliate; KARY-FM, a classic hits station; KBBO-AM, a news radio station and KHHK-FM, a contemporary hit music station.
 The discounted price for Ingstad is about $6.7 million for all 12 stations.

 History

-The station went on the air as KHWK on 1982-05-03.
-On 1987-04-03, the station changed its call sign to KOTY-FM.
-On 1993-04-15 to the current KEGX.
+The station went on the air as KHWK on May 3, 1982.
+On April 3, 1987, the station changed its call sign to KOTY-FM, and on April 15, 1993 to the current KEGX.

 As KHWK the station primarily had a country format.
 A noteworthy short lived incarnation was an attempt to operate a CHR format and directly compete with then KIOK (OK95).

-As KOTY-FM it operated with a country format up until 1993 becoming KEGX "Eagle 106.5."
+As KOTY-FM it operated with a country format up until 1993 becoming KEGX "Eagle 106.5".